joelfrens/api/README.md

 ### Run migrations

 Create two databases on your mysql setup.
-Laravel uses a separate database to run the test. ex. demo and demo_test Make changes in you .env file and .env.testing file to change the db name, usernmae and passwod
+Laravel uses a separate database to run the test. ex. demo and demo_test Make changes in you .env file and .env.testing file to change the db name, username and password

 ``` php artisan migrate ```